Structured Stochastic Gradient MCMC: Introduction

 In this work, we derive a new \emph{approximate} SGMCMC approach that takes inspiration from \emph{structured} VI \citep{saul1996exploiting,wainwright2008graphical}, a version of VI that maintains selected posterior correlations while breaking others.
 While our approach remains a sampling algorithm resembling SGMCMC, we speed up the mixing time by systematically breaking pre-specified posterior correlations.
 Our approach thus adapts the partial factorization aspect from structured mean-field VI, but it remains fully non-parametric and makes no assumptions on the functional form of the approximate posterior.
 For this reason, we name our approach \emph{structured SGMCMC}.

 We start by reviewing the functional view on VI, deriving the optimal variational distribution for a given posterior subject to factorization constraints.
 Our main contribution is then to show that one can sample from this target distribution by running SGMCMC on a modified energy function.
+This energy function is inspired by the partially-marginalized log joint distribution as encountered in coordinate-ascent VI~\citep{saul1996exploiting,bishop2006pattern}.
+We can tractably approximate the involved expectations by averaging selected latent variables over samples from the Markov chain.
+The resulting "self-averaged" energy function defines un-normalized distribution over the remaining coordinates.
+We can sample from this distribution using Langevin dynamics or any other SGMCMC scheme.

-This energy function is obtained by marginalizing the model's joint distribution over previously generated samples from the Markov chain, leading to an approximate factorization over user-specified parameter groups.
-Further, we provide a more robust and computationally efficient approximation to the procedure that allows for interpolation between regular SGMCMC and our structured SGMCMC by taking inspiration from dropout techniques.
+While the resulting posterior approximation can be shown to have favorable properties (e.g., it can be multi-modal and it mixes much faster), the original sampling algorithm is not sufficiently fast for high-dimensional models.
+Therefore, we provide a more robust and computationally efficient approximation to the procedure that allows for interpolation between regular SGMCMC and our structured SGMCMC by taking inspiration from dropout techniques.
 Both methods are compatible with \emph{any} Markovian SGMCMC algorithm, including Langevin dynamics and stochastic gradient Hamiltonian Monte Carlo.